 By Martin James.
 Last Updated 12th February 2021.
 In this guide, we are going to take a look at train station accident claims in length.
 Railway stations are often very busy places with numerous people rushing about.
 At rush hour numbers can swell and with people focused on getting to or from their train, it is easy for an accident to happen.
-In some of the most recently available figures, covering the 2016/17 period, there were a total of 1,731 million passenger journeys on the UK’s railway network, the highest number of journeys since 1950 when records began.
+In some of the most recently available figures, covering the 2016/17 period, there were a total of 1,731 million passenger journeys on the UK’s railway network, the highest number of trips since 1950 when records began.
 Combined with the number of staff working at stations, this is a recipe for errors and accidents happening.
 With so many people using the rail network, it is hardly surprising that train station accidents are not uncommon.

-With a combination of lifts, escalators, steps, shops and retail outlets and other public spaces, as well as trains, accidents in train stations can happen in many different ways.
+With a combination of lifts, escalators, steps, shops and retail outlets and other public spaces, and trains, accidents in train stations can happen in many different ways.
 According to statistics produced by the Office of Rail and Road (which monitors health and safety on the UK’s rail network), as many as 1,600 rail passengers are victims to either a train accident or train station accident each year.
 Figures show that almost 7,000 passengers suffered an injury in a train station due to slips, trips, or falls between 2009 and 2014.
-Accidents frequently happen as a result of people slipping and falling whilst disembarking or entering their train, tripping over on uneven flooring, or being struck by an object falling on them.
+Accidents frequently happen due to people slipping and falling whilst disembarking or entering their train, tripping over on uneven flooring, or being struck by an object falling on them.

-Whether in a large or small train station, the injuries which can happen are a result of these accidents can range from the very mild to the very serious.
+Whether in a large or small train station, the injuries resulting from these accidents can range from the very mild to the very serious.
 In some cases, those involved in an accident in a train station are entitled to make a train accident compensation claim.

-We have produced our guide to provide people with all the information that they may need after suffering an accident in a train station, such as how to make a successful claim and how to find the best solicitor to work with.
+We have produced our guide to provide people with all the information they may need after suffering an accident in a train station, such as making a successful claim and finding the best solicitor to work with.
 If you happen to have any questions regarding train station accident claims, please contact our team today.

 Select a section